-During the Renaissance, in the 16th and 17th century, fans became widely popular in Europe.
-Queen Elizabeth the first of England famously told her maids in waiting that “a queen can accept only one gift: a fan.”
+During the Renaissance, in the 16th and 17th centuries, fans became widely popular in Europe.
+Queen Elizabeth the first of England famously told her maids-in-waiting that “a queen can accept only one gift: a fan.”
 Anything else was unacceptable.

 The fan in Spain dates back to the 14th century, where it is cited in Pedro IV of Aragon’s chronicles, but it was not until the 17th century when artisan Eugenio Prost became the country’s most widely renowned fan producer.
-The fans were made with different colors and designs, various materials, sizes and for all uses: weddings, funerals, home use, or pocket-sized (more commonly used for men).
+The fans were made with different colours and designs for weddings, funerals, home use and more.

 From these, some of the “fan language” gets even more scandalous!
 For example, to open the fan halfway on one’s lips means, “you can kiss me,” while covering one’s eyes with the fan open means, “I love you.”
-Covering one’s face on the other hand means, “be careful, we’re being watched.”
+Covering one’s face, on the other hand, means, “be careful, we’re being watched.”
 If your partner’s favourite love language is words of affirmation, it may be time for you to start using a hand-held fan, he or she will appreciate it in addition to your words!